mparmol/NG_Steam_Library_Metadata/README.md

 # **NextGame project - Steam Library Metadata**

 Steam is the largest video game distribution service nowadays.
-As the number of videogames found in their database increase, it does for its users libraries too.
-This could end in the "problem" of not knowing what games do you actually own, or more conretally, their characterisitics.
-If you want to start a new game it could depend on many factors, like genre, users valoration, how much time will it take to finish it or the pc requirements.
-The purpose of this project is the creation of the metadata table for a Steam library specefic user, with all the possible information related to the games it owns, in a structured easy-readible way.
+As the number of videogames found in their database increase, it does for its users' libraries too.
+This could end in the "problem" of not knowing what games you own, or more concretely, their characteristics.
+If you want to start a new game it could depend on many factors, like genre, user rating, how much time will it take to finish it or the pc requirements.
+The purpose of this project is the creation of the metadata table for a Steam library-specific user, with all the possible information related to the games it owns, in a structured easy-readable way.

 The information is scrapped from four different databases:

 · [Steam](https://store.steampowered.com/)\
 · [HowLongToBeat](https://howlongtobeat.com/): Database with potential completion time for many games.
 It is maintained by users, as records are inserted manually.
 Showed time data is a computed measure from all collaborators.\
 · [SteamSpy](https://steamspy.com/): Steam data database maintained by their own API.
-They show certain metadata in an easier way compared to Steam database.\
+They show certain metadata more readily compared to Steam's database.\
 · [Steam-tracker](https://steam-tracker.com/): Steam-tracker aims to show different data from certain Steam users, where the most interesting would be the information about removed games.

 For this purpose different APIs are used.